SDGforskning/sdg-strings/SDG13_query_action_WoS.md

 >
 >13.1.3 Proportion of local governments that adopt and implement local disaster risk reduction strategies in line with national disaster risk reduction strategies

+This target is interpreted to cover research about stop/strategy to deal/minimise impact of climate-related hazards and natural disasters; generel terms for hazards and desasters and specific types are mentioned.

 This query consists of 1 phrase.

 ``` Ceylon =